eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 It enables auditors to verify specific attributes or complete aspect models for data providers and allowing consumers to retrieve and verify the "validity" of the verification done.
 Using a simple wallet, a Data Provider is able to certify its attributes or the complete semantic models from Catena-X and include it in a Verifiable Credential, which can then be verified on the Data Consumer side.

+As found during the [previous investigation phase](#previous-investigation), this concept is the **First Aspect Model Verification/Certification Concept in Catena-X**.
+It aims to provide a **"lighthouse"** for any other aspect model verification/certification that **MUST** be done in Catena-X using SAMM Aspect Models.

+It provides a generic concept for **Attribute Verification/Certification** by external/internal auditors, and also provides a **Self-Testification** option for Data Providers to certify their data while still maintaining data sovereighty at all costs.
+By using the EDC connector for the data exchanges this concept uses the **current Catena-X Architecture**.

+Furthermore, it gives guidance and ready to use components for verifying the data received from their Data Providers.
+The Digital Product Pass Add-on offers the consumers components like the [simple-wallet](./simple-wallet/), an **MVP decentral wallet** able to issue and verify aspect model Verifiable Credential Documents.
+It also provides a proof of concept (PoC) in the `dpp-backend` and `dpp-frontend` components for complete data payloads to be verified.

 ## Context Diagram